Morningstar88/FutureIndustries/README.md

 It's important to be mindful of the sources of aluminum in your diet and to consume it in moderation.
 If you have any specific health concerns, it's always a good idea to consult with a healthcare professional.

+It's truly amusing how the upper classes once viewed nutritionally deprived white flour as the epitome of health and status.
+In their quest for purity and refinement, they ended up stripping away the very nutrients that made bread wholesome.
+All the while, the "common folk" were munching on hearty, whole-grain loaves packed with vitamins and fiber.

+Patting themselves on the back for consuming bread that was essentially the Victorian equivalent of modern-day junk food.
+It’s like proudly boasting about sipping on carbonated sugar water while sneering at those drinking freshly squeezed orange juice.

+The idea that whiter meant better led them to some truly idiotic culinary decisions.
+But hey, at least they gave us a good laugh in hindsight.

+Looking at 2025, are we doing anything that we may think is stupid later...
+A hundred years ago, mercury wa in common use.

+Will aluminium go the same way as mercury?

 ### Hydroponic Farming:

 Hydroponic farming is being tested and implemented in Cambodia.
 This method involves growing plants without soil, using nutrient-rich water solutions instead3.
 It allows for year-round cultivation, reduces water usage, and minimizes the risk of soil-borne diseases.
 For example, Rosewood Phnom Penh has pioneered an indoor hydroponic garden to supply fresh vegetables and herbs for its restaurants3.